oktetlabs/test-environment/doc/sphinx/pages/group_te_engine_conf.rst

 Empty instance name is used when the object has only one instance.

-Instances which belong to /agent: subtree correspond to real configuration items observed on the te_agents (network interfaces, IP addresses, routes, ARP entries, daemons, etc.).
+Instances which belong to /agent: subtree correspond to real configuration items observed on the Test Agents (network interfaces, IP addresses, routes, ARP entries, daemons, etc.).
 Their change may lead to re-configuration of remote hosts.

 The list of basic configuration objects, which is likely to be supported by any Test Agent, can be found in ${TE_BASE}/doc/cm/cm_base.yml file.
 The rest of ${TE_BASE}/doc/cm covers the remaining subtrees, one YAML file per area; every object there carries a ``d:`` field explaining what it means.

-Other subtrees may be considered as information storage: changing instances in these subtrees does not affect the hosts controlled by te_agents, but may be used to share data between tests.
+Other subtrees may be considered as information storage: changing instances in these subtrees does not affect the hosts controlled by Test Agents, but may be used to share data between tests.

 API to browse configuration trees can be found at :ref:`Configuration tree traversal <doxid-group__confapi__base__traverse>` page.